pyshx/Yuki/README.md

-# Runi
+# Yuki
-Hand-written lexer and parser for C
+Yuki is a context-free grammar, lexer and predictive recursive descent parser for a C-like language in Go.